 First priority to train on one of three rinks, including the Olympic-size Performance Center

-With the increase from one to three ice surfaces implemented in the new facility, The Skating Club of Boston will be able provide its figure skaters with more ice sessions while decreasing the maximum capacity of skaters on the ice per session to give individuals a more optimized training experience.
+With the increase from one to three ice surfaces implemented in its facility, The Skating Club of Boston can provide its figure skaters with more ice sessions while decreasing the maximum capacity of skaters on the ice per session to give individuals a more optimized training experience.
 As demand grows, the Club also plans on separate dance and pairs designated sessions to further develop the Club’s nascent dance and pairs programs.
 The schedule is also planned to further separate sessions by level so that the Club’s higher-level competitive skaters can train separately from lower-level skaters, and vice-versa so everyone feels comfortable pushing their limits.
-All rinks will be wired with a custom, Bose sound system so skaters can hear their program music played in perfect quality during practice.
+All rinks have been wired with a custom, Bose sound system so skaters can hear their program music played in perfect quality during practice.

-The largest of the rinks, the Performance Center, will offer more comfortable seating than the current, hard-plastic, bench seating found in many rinks, with the same plan for natural light that folks enjoy today.
+The largest of the rinks, the Tenley E. Albright Performance Center, offers more comfortable seating than the current, hard-plastic, bench seating found in many rinks, with an ample amount of natural light that folks can enjoy.
 An ice-level viewing gallery is located just off the front lobby for day-to-day Performance Center viewing.

 Full access to The Marilyn P. Kasputys Branch of The Micheli Center for Sports Injury Prevention